Program Coordinator: Nan Jones, LRC 212. Ext. 2465

 2. Humanities electives include: ART 201, 202; foreign languages; HUM 201, 202; MUS 121, 122; PHI 101; REL 200, 210, 230; CST 130, 151, 152.

 3. Transfer students should check the math requirements at respective four year schools of interest.

-4. Students may substitute any HLT (Health) course for Physical Education requirement.
+4. Students may substitute any HLT (Health) course that contains a personal wellness component for Physical Education requirement.
 Transfer students should note that four-year institutions may require a PED activity course in the general core.